selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

-Let's load all necessary modules and tuen off `$EscapeControlCharactersOnReceive`, otherwise we will have `\n` instead of new lines in recieved messages.
+Let's load all necessary modules and turn off `$EscapeControlCharactersOnReceive`, otherwise we will have `\n` instead of new lines in received messages.

 ```bash
 # Accept RELP messages from network